-In fact, one can get a significant jump-start on next season’s efforts, by tackling a handful of post-season chores over the next couple of months.
-Each of these tasks carries a certain degree of significance, within a well-rounded hunting/management strategy.
-Therefore, one can directly influence their chance at success during the fall ahead, by allocating their time wisely.
+In fact, you can get a significant jump-start on next season’s efforts by tackling a handful of post-season chores over the next couple of months.

 The following are 5 post-season chores not to overlook when attempting to make the most out of your efforts afield, over the weeks and months ahead.

 Feed Year Round